 Which Fitbit is best for cycling?

-Fitbit has a decent range of devices so when you’re weighing them up it can be difficult to know which one is best suited for cycling.
+Fitbit has a decent range of devices, so when weighing them up, it can be challenging to know which is best suited for cycling.

 Can I wear my Fitbit on my ankle for cycling?

-In theory, there’s nothing stopping you, however, in practice your results may not be accurate.
+In theory, nothing stops you; however, your results may not be accurate in practice.

 The best way to record using your Fitbit for cycling (or any other activity) is to follow the above methods for the most accurate results.